Rickaphile/CodingBat-Answers-Partial-/README.md

 # CodingBat-Solutions-Partial
-Answers for some of the CodingBat problems.
-Please see the file(s) under the main folder
+For Solutions.
+Please see the file(s) under the main folder.